consp1racy/material-navigation-drawer/README.md

 Customization
 -------------

+**The drawer has too big right margin!**

 As of support-v4 library 21.0.3 there is a hardocded margin of 64dp in a `DrawerLayout`.
 Use `NavigationDrawerUtils.fixMinDrawerMargin(DrawerLayout)` to remove this limitation.
 Use this right after you obtain a drawer layout instance typically in `Activity.onCreate(Bundle)`.
 Why is this an issue?
 Specs say the margin should be only 56dp on phones.

+**I want the drawer to have a standard width!**

 To set proper drawer width according to specs call `NavigationDrawerUtils.setProperNavigationDrawerWidth(View)` on your instance of `NavigationDrawerFragment.getView()`.
 This is not handled automatically to allow developers to reuse the fragment outside of `DrawerLayout` with custom width.

+The width will be one of the following:
+- On phones: Smallest screen width minus 56dp, maximum 280dp.
+The width is same in both portrait and landscape.
+- On tablets: Effectively always 320dp.

+**I want the drawer to have a different background!**

 You can modify the navigation list background by accessing one of `NavigationDrawerFragment.setBackground()` methods.
+Please note that the same background will be used for the pinned section.
+So if you use the pinned section always use a fully opaque color for background.

+**How do i build sections?**

 `NavigationSectionDescriptor`

  - Use `heading(String)` to set optional section heading.
  - Use `addItem(NavigationItemDescriptor)` or `addItems(List<NavigationItemDescriptor>)`.
 These allow you to chain calls as opposed to standard `List` methods.

+**How do I build items?**

 `NavigationItemDescriptor`

 - Use `sticky()` and `notSticky()` to specify whether the item should stay selected on click or not.